fvishram/SRAYSScoreboard/README.md

 ### Application Setup

 1. Launch SRAYSScoreboard
-2. Access the settings dialog in one of two ways:
-   - Press F2 on your keyboard, or
+2. Access the settings dialog by pressing F2 on your keyboard
-   - Right-click on the scoreboard and select "Settings" from the context menu
 3. In the Connection tab, select your COM port from the dropdown list
 4. Optionally, configure colors and pool lane count in the other tabs
 5. Click "OK" to save the settings